brendancooley/gangs/gangs.md

 \end{equation}
 where $M^{(k)}$ is the $k$th row of $M$ and $\lVert M^{(k)} \rVert_2$ is the Euclidean vector norm.

 As discussed in the previous section, our model differs slightly from the stochastic block model.
 Where we observe between district covariance matrix, these models instead work with a binomial matrix of interaction counts between nodes (districts).
 Efforts to prove the consistency of spectral estimators therefore derive asymptotics as the number of nodes grows large.^[@Lei2015, for example, show that the spectral estimator is approximately consistent for $\Theta$.
 As the number of groups grows large, the estimator misclassifies a vanishing proportion of nodes with probability approaching one.]
 Intuitively, the off-diagonal entries of our empirical covariance matrix converge to the off diagonal entries of $Q$ as $T$ grows large.
 In the limit, then $\tilde{U} \rightarrow \Theta X$ and K-means should not have trouble isolating distinct clusters in $\tilde{U}$.
-We rely on this heuristic for esimation, as in @Trebbi2019.
+We rely on this heuristic for estimation, as in @Trebbi2019.

 ## Number of Gangs